Placement Testing

 General Testing Questions

-Placement testing is offered online from March through August and from December through January.
-Testing is available 24 hours a day.
+Placement testing is offered online from March through August and from November through January.
+Testing is available 24 hours a day, and students can take the test whenever they choose on their own computer.
 Students will need testing instructions to enroll in testing.

 New, incoming students automatically receive testing instructions in their Orientation Confirmation Emails.
 It is possible that this email was automatically filtered to your junk or spam folder.
 If you cannot find this email, please visit this webpage to get help.
 Please include your full name and your UMBC Campus ID.